 How do I apply for an flat with my family?

-Again, please use the student residence website.
+Again, please use the online portal.
 In the online student residence application, it is imperative to enter information about your civil status, the name of your spouse and, if necessary, the number children you have.
 With this information, we can offer you a suitable living space.

 How do I apply for an flat with a friend/with friends?

-Initially, only one member of the future shared residence applies via the student residence website.
+Initially, only one member of the future shared residence applies via the online portal.
 The number of additional co-applicants must be indicated on the application form.
 An “application cover letter” will then be sent by email.
 This is where the full procedure will be explained in detail.
 Note: all co-applicants must have residency entitlement according to the guidelines for rental of student housing.

 When should I apply?